 This Lego math is awesome!
 You can use Legos and toys to help explain the concepts of place value.
 Each row on the Lego math mat is a different place value whether it is ones, tens, or more via The Science Kiddo proving math skills is play!
 In fact, the concepts of place value can be comprehended by even younger kids like preschoolers when introduced through play.

-Online Math Games Online (All grades)
+Online Math For Kids (All Grades)

 Screen time isn’t always a bad thing.
 Your kids can learn while they play, on the iPad or android device with some of these Math Apps for Kids.
 There are so many different math apps for all ages!